Tusk Trust: Tusk Conservation Awards

 On 12 September 2013, Prince William and his wife Catherine, Duchess of Cambridge attended the 1st annual Tusk Conservation Awards.

-Kate Silverton presented the Tusk Conservation Awards ceremony until 2022.

 At the Tusk Conservation Awards 2016 Sir David Attenborough was also honoured for his services to conservation by Prince William.

-In 2020, the Tusk Conservation Awards were held online and Prince William was joined by famous faces including host Kate Silverton, Liz Bonnin, Rory Bremner, Ben Fogle, Bear Grylls, Katherine Jenkins, Deborah Meaden, Tristan Phipps, Emma Weymouth and Levison Wood.
-The ceremony was accompanied by live music from acoustic artist Jack Savoretti and his band.

 In 2022, Tusk celebrated the 10th Anniversary of the Tusk Conservation awards, with Prince William in attendance and presenting the awards to the winners.
+In 2023, during the Tusk Conservation Award, Prince William called for climate action in his speech, urging for 'no let up' in efforts to halt the 'terrifying' loss of wildlife in Africa.